 Surrey RCMP School Resource Officers are assigned to every school in Surrey.
 They are responsible for attending calls for service at the schools, and also for education and outreach with students of all ages.
-Not sure who your School Resource Officer is?
-Contact your school administration to find out.
 School programs include:

 Code Blue/Mini Blue

 More Resources for Parents and Youth